 The minimum order size for the crypto you want to buy

 Many beginners decide to test the waters with very small deposits, then fail to meet the minimum order size for the crypto they want to buy.
-If their deposit is lower than the withdrawal amount (which sometimes occurs after deposit and trading fees are processed), the funds can get stuck until they make a larger deposit.
+If their deposit is lower than the minimum withdrawal amount (which sometimes occurs after deposit and trading fees are processed), the funds can get stuck until the trader makes a larger deposit.

 Now that you have funds on the exchange, you’re ready to enter the market.
 Traders communicate their buying and selling intentions to a market using orders.
 Different order types interact with the market in different ways — for example, a market order buys or sells immediately at whatever the best price is at the time.
 A limit order lets you choose the price you want to buy or sell at, though there’s no guarantee that the market will ever reach that price.

 Those are the two basic order types of which many others are derived.
 To learn more about market and limit orders (among other order types), check out this Guide: